 “We sometimes say that clients can have the best plan themselves, and their parents are the black hole of their own plan,” she says.
 “Sometimes siblings can agree to have parents move in and sell their home for expenses.
 Or even kids move in with parents and agree to care for them and possibly receive the home upon their demise.
 But speak honestly and openly as a family.
 Use an impartial moderator if need be.”

 If your parents are good candidates for in-home care, Cheng says a reverse mortgage can be a good vehicle for paying its costs.
 While this option will reduce your potential inheritance, you won’t be forced to tap into your own retirement savings.
-You may also not have to take time away from your job, which could jeopardize your career as well as your contributions to your retirement plans.
+You may also avoid taking time off from your job, jeopardizing your career as well as your retirement plan contributions.

 While caring for aging parents can be overwhelming, there are resources available that can help you make the right decisions.
 A good start can be to contact your local Area Agency on Aging, public or private nonprofit organizations designated to address the needs and concerns of older persons, to find out what’s available in your state.